Part 16: Design Trajectories with Astrogator

 You can obtain the necessary licenses for this tutorial by contacting AGI Support at support@agi.com or 1-800-924-7244.

-This lesson requires an STK 12.7 or newer to complete in its entirety.
+This lesson requires version 12.7 of the STK software or newer to complete in its entirety.

 The results of the tutorial may vary depending on the user settings and data enabled (online operations, terrain server, dynamic Earth data, etc.).
 It is acceptable to have different results.